alvincjin/Niagara/README.md

                         ( ( __))
 </pre>

-Niagara is a Fast-Big Data Processing, Machine Learning, and Data-as-a-Service platform, implemented in Scala with SMACK(Spark, Mesos, Akka, Cassandra and Kafka) stack.
+Niagara is a Fast-Big Data Processing, Machine Learning, and Data-as-a-Service platform, implemented in Scala with SMACK stack.

+	* The language: Scala

+	* The engine: Spark

+	* The container: Mesos, Docker

+	* The view: Akka

+	* The storage: Cassandra

+	* The message broker: Kafka

 It is built on complicated public data sets to evaluate emerging data streaming and machine learning frameworks and libraries.